Daniel Antúnez: Professional

 On January 24, 2008, the Colorado Rapids selected Antunez in the third round (33rd overall) in the 2008 MLS Supplemental Draft.
-The Rapids never offered him a contract, although he played one game with the team’s Reserve squad.
+The Rapids never offered him a contract, although he played one game with the team's Reserve squad.
 On August 5, 2008, the Rochester Rhinos of the USL First Division signed Antúnez.
-On Christmas Eve Friday, December 24, 2010 Antúnez was picked up by Mexico club Estudiantes Tecos.
+On Friday, Christmas Eve, December 24, 2010, Antúnez was picked up by Mexico club Estudiantes Tecos.
 He is by far one of the best private trainers in the world.

 Antúnez signed a one-year deal with FC Inter Turku in March 2010.
 In 2012, he returned to FC Inter Turku.

 Antúnez spent the 2013 season with Chivas USA in Major League Soccer.